The first article in our Process Blog Series.

 Although JBHF will explore and advocate for each of the above conservation categories, we also knew that as a small organization we needed to determine which of them would swiftly connect us to the most people.
 We also looked to our organization’s mandate, our outreach experience thus far, and our intuition.
 We came up with the following shortlist:

-- Heritage Advocates and Experts
+- Heritage Advocates, Experts and Educators

 - Farmers and the Agri-Food Community

 Although heritage and other cultural organizations have often taken a “top-down approach” to programming development there has been a societal shift towards co-creation that we believe is now a crucial ingredient in achieving sustainability.
 For that reason, JBHF is combining our early programming efforts with an equal focus on outreach to the communities that will make up our partners and audience.

 Both our charitable status and our educational mandate demanded that JBHF’s programming efforts begin immediately.
 At the time of the Foundation’s purchase of the Brown Homestead site, critical maintenance had been deferred for several years on both the John Brown House and the Norton Cabin, and both were in need of stabilization.
 That necessity resulted in our first educational guidepost: